5 Remarkable Arabic Short Stories to Carry You Away

 1. “سجادتنا الصغيرة” (Little Things) by سميرة عزام (Samira Azzam)

-The short text tackles the proletarian family of Palestine, the typical distribution of individual roles and gender roles traditionally—and in many cases up until today.
+The short text tackles the proletarian family of Palestine, the typical distribution of traditional individual roles and gender roles—many of which exist to this day.

 Having written “سجادتنا الصغيرة” in 1963 and later publishing it as part of her “الساعة والإنسان” (The Clock and the Man) collection, Samira Azzam became recognized as a groundbreaking master of the short story in the Arab world.
 She received a short story prize for this collection from the أصدقاء الكتاب (Friends of the Books) association in Beirut in the very year of its publication.

-The narrator of the story is the young girl in the family, going through the details of her house and calamities that occur.
-Always trust a child narrator.
-This young narrator never lies, she gives us her gaze and lets us see her world exactly as it is, with no disguise.
+The narrator of the story is the young girl in the family, going through the details of her house and calamities that occur therein.
+In this case, the child narrator is fairly reliable, giving us her gaze and letting us see her world exactly as it is.

-Historical facts are mingled with the religious; for instance, that Iran is known for its carpet industry and that God forgives sins.
-There’s a co-presence of humanitarian and religious values, such as repentance, faith in God, sympathizing with others and feeling their misery.
+Historical facts (e.g., Iran is known for its carpet industry) are mingled with religious ones (e.g., God forgives sins).
+There’s a nice balance of humanitarian and religious values such as repentance, faith in God, sympathizing with others and feeling their misery.

 2. “الساعة والانسان” (The Clock and the Man) by سميرة عزام (Samira Azzam)

-The motif of time is treated with irony as time is a man-made item, yet still it holds sway over us.
+The motif of time is treated with irony: time is a man-made item yet holds sway over us.
 The story is titled with time and ends with the sound of passing time, “tick tock.”
-Azzam considers the city, individualism and competition in this story through evocative, nostalgic language.
+Azzam expresses the city, individualism and competition in this story through evocative, nostalgic language.